We're excited to announce the launch of John Conroy's book, Edward Kelvin Fisk: Pioneer development economist of The Australian National University.

 A new book Edward Kelvin Fisk: Pioneer development economist of The Australian National University by Dr John Conroy who has worked for extended periods in both PNG and Indonesia, propounds for a new generation the work of Fred Fisk, bringing to life its theoretical foundations, its numerous applications and its cross-disciplinary linkages.

-Join us on Monday April 14 at 5pm the Hedley Building Foyer for the launch of John Conroy’s book by Professor Emeritus Hal Hill and Professor Jane Golley
+Join us on Monday April 14 at 5pm the Hedley Building Foyer for the launch of John Conroy’s book by Professor Emeritus Hal Hill and Professor Jane Golley.

 Event Speakers